 These classes vary in the amount of direct contact with faculty members.
 All classes normally follow preestablished syllabi and require assigned papers and examinations.

 The majority of the courses offered by the Adult Degree Program are online courses.
 Students participate in discussions and submit assignments in a virtual classroom.
 Extensive experience with a computer is not necessary, but basic knowledge of terminology and web navigation skills will be helpful.
-It is necessary to have access to a Macintosh or PC with at least 1 GB of ram, (2 GB recommended) and internet access.
-Standard 56k modem connections can be used, but a faster connection service (DSL or Cable) is recommended.
+It is necessary to have access to a Macintosh or PC with at least 2 GB of ram and internet access.
+Standard 56k modem connections can be used if you have no other option, but a faster connection service (DSL or Cable) is recommended.
 Use of current browsers is very important.
 There is no need to buy the latest and greatest name brand machine available, but updating software and upgrading older hardware, especially RAM, is always advisable in the quickly changing technology arena.

 In most traditional classes, the mode of instruction is a combination of lectures and class discussion with an emphasis on student-professor interaction.
 During the fall and spring semesters, classes generally meet one evening per week from 6:00 to 9:30.
 Summer classes usually require one Saturday meeting in addition to class meetings one night per week.